Bira/octopus-carnival/_drafts/wir-mm2-4e-devils-02.md

 can cause entire societies to succumb to plague, famine, and strife by targetting the people whose job was to prevent this and turning them into lazy shadows of their former selves.
-"Just open the economy up already, fighting this plague is too tiresome".
+"Just open the economy up already, fighting this plague is too hard, I'm sure everything will work out".

 Though their natural appearance is horrible, they are adept at disguising themselves as mortals, either with magic or with heavy cloaks in dark rooms.